isadorabello/mavhine-learning/README.md

 ### just a repository so I can train and understand a little bit more of ai/machine learning

-### no code here is for actual use, it s just for studying
+### no code here is for actual use, it is just for studying